 Yes.
 We welcome children for a variety of programs.
 Guided sanctuary tours, offered weekdays between Memorial Day and Labor Day at 11:00 a.m. and 3:00 p.m., and on weekends from May through October at 11:00 a.m., are recommended for all ages.
 In addition, children of all ages may participate in field trips by appointment.
 We do not recommend bringing infants or toddlers for guided tours, however if they do attend parents will be expected to ensure rules are adhered to in an effort to keep animals comfortable, remove any perceived threats, and to prohibit any sort of taunting or teasing.
 We will not tolerate running, loud voices or noises, mimicking, unauthorized feeding, climbing on fences, or other disrespectful or annoying behavior.
 Black Pine's visitor programs are intended to be quiet, observational, and informative, not "recreational."
 In addition to these rules that apply at all times, visitors who join Feeding Tours offered at 3:00 p.m. weekends from May through October will also be expected to remain with their tour guide(s) and as a group at all times.
 (The animals are especially sensitive and potentially volatile at dinner time!)
 Any distractions or disruptions that may occur could result in being removed from the tour, and/or the compound.

-Visitors are welcome to use our covered picnic pavilion, and additional tables and chairs, at no additional charge.
-On occasion, larger groups may be scheduled to use the facilities.
-Use our Options by Date calendar to see the dates on which large groups planning are already planning a visit.
+At this time, Black Pine offers beverages (vending machine) and may occasionally have light snacks available for purchase.
+Visitors are welcome to pack snacks or a full picnic and enjoy use of our covered picnic pavilions and tables at no charge.
+(Please, no alcohol, straws, or party balloons allowed.)
+If you are planning for a larger group to visit and picnic, please call ahead or use our Options by Date calendar to see the dates on which large groups planning are already planning a visit.

 How big is the sanctuary?

-Black Pine was originally founded on a 12.5 acre site, but in December 2006 moved to a new 18 acre site.
-The current site features a beautiful pine forest and gently rolling hills.
-Here, you will meet more than 95 animals representing nearly 50 species from around the world, many of which are endangered.
+Black Pine sits within an 18-acre site that features a beautiful pine forest and gently rolling hills.
+Here, you will meet neary 100 animals representing over 50 species from around the world, many of which are endangered.
 A typical family will spend at least one hour exploring the sanctuary, and most of our guided tour programs last 90 minutes to two hours.